DaveBenham/VenomModules/README.md

 By default, both buttons maintain a high state for as long as the button is pressed.

-If the small **TOG** (Toggle) button is on (yellow), then the ASR Gate button becomes a toggle switch.
-The first press switches the gate high, and the next press switches the gate low.
+If the small top right **TOG** (Toggle) button is enabled (yellow), then the ASR Gate button becomes a toggle switch.
+The first press of the ASR Gate button switches the gate high, and the next press switches the gate low.

 CV triggers/gates are based on Schmitt triggers that go high above 2V and go low below 0.2V.
 Voltages between 0.2V and 2V maintain the current state.